-Ensuring premises selling alcohol meet licensing requirements
+Ensuring premises selling alcohol meet their licensing requirements

 - On Licences such as pubs, restaurants, cafes, and bars;